cinnData/MLearning/Lectures/[ML-10] Neural networks.md

 **Keras** is a deep learning framework for Python (there is also a version for R), which provides a convenient way to define and train deep learning models.
 The documentation is available at `https://keras.io`.
 Keras does not handle itself low-level operations such as tensor manipulation and differentiation.
 Instead, it relies on a specialized tensor library to do so.
 That library serves as the **backend** engine of Keras.
 Keras was organized in a modular way, so several different backend engines could be plugged seamlessly into Keras.
 Initially, it worked with three backend implementations, TensorFlow, Theano and CNTK, but the last two options have been dropped in the recent versions, so Keras is no longer multi-backend.

 Just to give you an idea why Keras is popular, it has been said that the number of keystrokes needed to specify a deep learning model in Keras is one half of what was needed in old TensorFlow.
 So, the leading choice of deep learning aficionados has been, for years, be the combination of TensorFlow (backend) and Keras (frontend).
-Pythonistas can have this combo in two ways. (a) using the package `keras` with the TensorFlow backend, or (b) using the module `keras` of the package `tensorflow`. we use the second option in this course. it is available yo you just running `pip install tensorflow` in the shell.
+Pythonistas can have this combo in two ways. (a) using the package `keras` with the TensorFlow backend, or (b) using the module `keras` of the package `tensorflow`.
+We use the second option in this course.
+It is available by just running `pip install tensorflow` in the shell or the console.
 If you have problems with the installation (this was happening to students of this course until recently), you can switch to Google Colab for your deep learning experience.

 *Note*.
 Last news are: (a) Google seems to be replacing TensorFlow by a new thing, called JAX (see `https://jax.readthedocs.io`), (b) Keras is going to be multi-backend again, with optional backeneds being TensorFlow, PyTorch and JAX.
 Stay tuned!